 I can’t get enough of the shiplap!
 Call me Jo, but the I was raised in an Amish town shines through in all it’s glory when it comes to decorating my home.
 My end goal is always a coastal – would fit in a beach house – plan.
 But you can bet your bottom dollar there will always be a little farmhouse touch.

-Our next project in the house is to tackle our dark and dreary foyer.
-Our front hall is sans windows and the front door is a solid chunk of sunlight rejecting blah.
+One of our next projects in the house is to tackle our dark and dreary foyer.
+Our front hall has no windows and the front door is a solid chunk of sunlight-rejecting blah.
 There’s literally no natural light.
 The entry walks you past all three bedrooms, so you could say it’s also a bit tight and closed off.

 The goal here is to brighten things up a bit… make the space feel bigger than it is.

 Our first plan is to paint the front door wall the same stripes we painted in the nursery.

 The bright white really opens up the space, and the mint keeps things consistent throughout the house and –gasp– you guessed it, beachy.